Devsider/devsider/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on:
-   - Smurfd - a Valorant Account Manager
+   - NewPort - An Arduino Port Manager
    - Allrounder - My Main Discord Bot
+   - Lots of Smarthome Tech
-   - BetterInvites - A InviteManager Alternative
+   - ~~BetterInvites - A InviteManager Alternative
+   - ~~Smurfd - a Valorant Account Manager
    - and a few more...
 - 🌱 I’m currently learning: a lot
 - 📫 How to reach me: